rahul0705/rahul0705.github.io/README.md

 Sveltia CMS is available at `/admin/`.
 Its configuration is created in TypeScript rather than loaded from a `config.yml` file:

-- `src/config/content-model.ts` defines the shared content schema.
+- The shared content model defines the fields available to both Astro and the CMS.
-- `src/config/sveltia-adapter.ts` converts the schema into Sveltia collections.
+- The Sveltia integration under `src/integrations/sveltia/` adapts that model into CMS collections and owns the CMS configuration, branding, and content previews.
-- `src/config/sveltia-config.ts` configures the repository, media paths, and CMS branding.
+- The Astro integration under `src/integrations/astro/` adapts the same model into Astro collection schemas.

 On localhost, choose **Work with Local Repository** and grant access to this repository.
 On the deployed site, use a GitHub personal access token with access to the repository.